Tax guide

 • Relying on memory for the official rule instead of preserving the source reference alongside the computation note.

-MyeCA helps taxpayers and businesses organise records, compare filing routes, prepare document checklists, identify tax-credit mismatches, and decide when a CA-led review is warranted before filing or responding to the department.
+A defensible Section 54 transition file should organise records, compare filing routes, prepare document checklists, identify tax-credit mismatches, and decide when a document-based professional review is warranted before filing or responding to the department.

 Confirm the assessment year.
 Read the official source.
 Gather supporting records.
 Prepare a short computation note explaining each figure.
 Review whether the exemption affects the ITR form, schedule, or payment obligation.
 After submission, preserve the acknowledgement and e-verification proof alongside the underlying documents.